|The 1993 Penguin Book cover design.|

 |Earthsea comic art by deviant artist MelanieComics.|

-What can we as authors do when these long-existing issues with race and whitewashing can't seem to go away?
-First of all, we can help break down the old high fantasy tropes by actually breaking away from them.
-Write fantasy that isn't defaulted to the white, European medieval based traditional epic.
-But even if we do that, though, as the treatment of Le Guin's books show us, there's a good chance the work will be whitewashed anyway--by publishers, filmmakers, producers, etc. So what do we do then?
-We can emulate Le Guin and defend our work as we have written it.
-Le Guin may have had her books horribly misrepresented multiple times, but she doesn't go down without a fight!------------------------------------------------------------------
+What can writers do when these long-existing issues with race and whitewashing can't seem to go away?
+It would help to break down the old high fantasy tropes by writing fantasy that isn't defaulted to the white, European, medieval-based, traditional epic.
+But if writers start to break the mold, then writers should be prepared to defend their work as they have written it.
+Le Guin's Earthsea may have been horribly misrepresented multiple times, but she doesn't go down without a fight!

 LeGuin, Ursula K. The Earthsea Quartet.
 London: Penguin, 1993.
 Print.